Shhaan/Shhaan/README.md

 - 💬 Ask me about Django, FastAPI, REST APIs, authentication systems, WebSockets, Celery, microservices architecture, and backend scalability.

-- ⚡ Fun fact: I enjoy breaking complex backend systems into clean, scalable architectures.
+- ⚡ Fun fact: I break complex backend systems into clean architectures — and train in boxing to keep the same discipline outside code.

 - 📫 How to reach me: ...